-JAMES E. CUTHBERT, (SUCCESSOR TO KERR & CUTHBERT,) Grocer, Forwarding and Commission Merchant, Bold lingbrook Street, l'elersburg, Va.
-REFERENCES : Thos.
-Bragg, Jr., Jackson, N. C. L. F. Hicks, Esq.
-Messrs.
-Kevan & Bro.
-Petersburg.
-Messrs.
-L. D. & W. G. Crenshaw, Richmond.
-Josiah Wills, Esq., Norfolk.
+JAMES E. CUTHBERT,

 James George, Esq., Baltimore.
 Messrs.
 Monahan & Beers, New York.
-AS constantly on hand :-- Prime Perto Rico and New Orleans Sugars, Loaf, Crushed, Pulverised and Clarified do Rio, Laguira and St. Domingo Coffees Black Pepper in grain and ground, and Allspice Race Ginger in Bags, and Ground in Boxes Gunpowder, Imperial and Young Hyson Teas Fallow, Adamantine and Sperm Candles Brown, Pale and Variegated Soaps Gunpowder.
-Shot and Bar Lead Blacking, Ink.
-Shoe Thread and Wrapping Paper, Good and Damaged Sole and Upper Leather Liverpool and Ground Alum Salt Prime Virginia and Western Bacon and Lard Together with a large stock of foreign and do mestic Liquors, Wines, &c., which he offers at the lowest market rates.
-The strictest attention paid to receiving and forwarding goods.
+AS constantly on hand :- Prime Perto Rico and New Orleans Sugars, Loaf, Crushed, Pulverised and Clarified do Rio, Laguira and St. Domingo Coffees Black Pepper in grain and ground, and Allspice Race Ginger in Bags, and Ground in Boxes Gunpowder, Imperial and Young Hyson Teas Tallow, Adamantine and Sperm Candles Brown, Pale and Variegated Soaps danpowder, Shot and Bar Lead Blacking, Ink, Shoe Thread and Wrapping Paper, Good and Damaged Sole and Upper Leather varding goods.

+Liverpool and Ground Alum Salt Prime Virginia and Western Bacon and Lard Nails, assorted, with flooring and Warehouse Regalia, Principe, and Havanna Cigars; Together with a large stock of foreign and do mestic Liquors, Wines, &c., which he offers at the lowest market rates.
+The strictest attention paid to receiving and for

 Petersburg, March 5, LOOK OUT!
 Now is the time for Bargains!!
 THE subscriber, wishing to decrease his stock on hand, in order to make room for a fresh supply of Goods for the Fall Trade, Trust departments.
-This attractive combination offers from this time any article that may be wanoffers to Policy holders double the ordinary securi- ted in his line of business at a very small advance 7, without destroying their right to a full participa- on prime cost.
-His stock at present is larger than tion in the entire profits of the Company.
-Premi- any other that will be found in the city, consisting of ims will be received, in cash, either annually, fine Gold Leverand Cylinder Watches, from the most noted manufactories in London, Livepool, Paris and Geneva, and a fine assortment of Silver and Lepine Watches, varying in prices from 10 to 45 dollars, tem, the payments made to the Company are en- with a guarantee to perform well, or they will be tirely optional with the Depositor, as regards the exchanged for others that will; Gold Fob.
-Vest, amount and the time at which they are made.
-A | Guard and Chattalaine Chains, Bracelets, Armlets, party may pay in as much or as little, (not less Breast Pins, Ear Rings, Finger Rings, Silver and than one dollar,) and as often, as may be conve- Gold Specks, with glasses to suit all ages, Silver and nient for him, without any obligation upon him to Gold Pencils, and many other articles generally kept continue his payments, -and may withdraw them in a store of the kind, too numerous to mention.
-An examination of his Goods and prices will prove sign of the California Thimble Petersburg, Nov.
-11, 1852.
+This attractive combination offers from this time any article that may be wanoffers to Policy holders double the ordinary securi- ted in his line of business at a very small advance ty, without destroying their right to a full participa- on prime cost.
+His stock at present is larger than any other that will be found in the city, consisting of fine Gold Lever and Cylinder Watches, from the most noted manufactories in London, Livepool, Paris and Geneva, and a fine assortment of Silver and Lepine Watches, varying in prices from 10 to 45 dollars, em, the payments made to the Company are en- with a guarantee to perform well, or they will be tirely optional with the Depositor, as regards the exchanged for others that will; Gold Fob, Vest, L. B. Salt-Marshall's factory filled. amount and the time at which they are made.
+A Guard and Chattalaine Chains, Bracelets, Armlets, party may pay in as much or as little, (not less | Breast Pins, Ear Rings, Finger Rings, Silver and han one dollar,) and as often, as may be conve- Gold Specks, with glasses to suit all ages, Silver and nient for him, without any obligation upon him to Gold Pencils, and many other articles generally kept continue his payments, - and may withdraw them | in a store of the kind, too numerous to mention.